JozsefG/salt-node-docker-cluster/README.md

 ##### Start a salted node container

-    Here we are logging into one of our minion docker servers and spawning a minion docker container for a salted lamp stack.
-We are assigning the docker a useful name (lamp) so that we can filter it out in our salt-master state configs.
+    Here we are logging into one of our minion docker servers and spawning a minion docker container for a salted node env.
+We are assigning the docker a useful name (node) so that we can filter it out in our salt-master state configs.

     Note:  In order for memory allocation to actually happen, there must